lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

   AUTH_CRED_C is always specified (by value or by reference) in ID_CRED_R (ID_CRED_I) of EDHOC message_2 (EDHOC message_3).

-  AUTH_CRED_C can also be specified (by value or by reference) within an Access Token, which is conveyed by an EDHOC EAD item in an EDHOC message that PEER_C sends to PEER_RS.
+  AUTH_CRED_C can also be specified (by value or by reference) within an access token, which is conveyed by an EDHOC EAD item in an EDHOC message that PEER_C sends to PEER_RS.
 The details also depend on the two EDHOC peers using either the EDHOC forward message flow or the EDHOC reverse message flow (see {{Section A.2 of RFC9528}}).

-  When such an Access Token is uploaded by means of an EDHOC EAD item, PEER_RS has to perform consistency checks between the AUTH_CRED_C specified in ID_CRED_R or ID_CRED_I, and the AUTH_CRED_C specified within the Access Token.
+  When such an access token is uploaded by means of an EDHOC EAD item, PEER_RS has to perform consistency checks between the AUTH_CRED_C specified in ID_CRED_R or ID_CRED_I, and the AUTH_CRED_C specified within the access token.

-  Explain when PEER_RS becomes able to perform the consistency check, for the different cases, depending on using the EDHOC forward message flow or the EDHOC reverse message flow, and on the specific EDHOC message including the EAD item that conveys the Access Token including AUTH_CRED_C.
+  Explain when PEER_RS becomes able to perform the consistency check, for the different cases, depending on using the EDHOC forward message flow or the EDHOC reverse message flow, and on the specific EDHOC message including the EAD item that conveys the access token including AUTH_CRED_C.

   In the end, some of this content might better fit in {{I-D.ietf-ace-edhoc-oscore-profile}}, while this document can keep only implementation-specific details.